INTERNAL MEDICINE RESIDENCY

 The military pays to move your household goods to Hawaii.
 Additionally, the military will pay to put any designated items into non-temporary storage on the mainland.
 This may be necessary if you have a significant amount of household goods, particularly if you choose to live in on-post quarters as these homes are smaller than ones in the community.
 The military also pays to ship one car from the mainland to Hawaii.

-Moving expenses are not reimbursed for civilian residents.
+Moving expenses are not reimbursed for civilian residents due to federal law.